 - The Recipe: A detailed information on preparation and more.

 Tostaguac is one of many spicy, smoky salsas you can find in Mexico and Latin America, and it makes an awesome addition to guacamole (and all kinds of other Mexican dishes).
 Here’s all you need to know about tostaguac: what is tostaguac, how to make it at home, what to eat with it, how to eat it, useful tips and recipe variations and many more.

 What is Tostaguac?

-A tostaguac is a corn tortilla that has been crisp-fried and is topped with beef or chicken, lettuce, cheese, tomatoes, and guacamole.
+Tostaguac is simply a corn tortilla that has been crisp-fried and topped with beef or chicken, lettuce, cheese, tomatoes, and guacamole.
 It is also known as Tostaquac.
-It is a flat, crisp maize shell topped with beef, beans, lettuce, tomatoes, and guacamole and served with rice and beans.
+It is flat, crisp maize shell topped with beef, beans, lettuce, tomatoes, and guacamole and served with rice and beans.

 It is available in beef and beans (bean tostaguac) (beef tostaguac).
 Toast-a-wak is the way to pronounce tostaguac.

 An easy salad created using avocados is guacamole.
 The avocado-based dish, which originated in Mexico, can be eaten as a salad, spread, or dip.
 "Avocado sauce" is what guacamole is called in its literal sense.
 A variety of meals go well with this sauce, which is delicious and occasionally spicy.

 A creamy avocado dip called guacamole is frequently served with tortilla chips or as a garnish on tacos and other delectable foods.
 Aztecs are credited with the invention of guacamole, which was first mentioned in writing in the 1500s.
 While any combination of ingredients can be used to make this famous dip, the most popular ones include chopped tomatoes, onion, cilantro, salt, and lime juice.